aniyahmoore28/Sandwhich3000/README.md

 # Physical parts
 <img src="https://github.com/aniyahmoore28/Sandwhich3000/blob/main/Images/parts.jpg" width="250" />

+# Reflection
+These parts were cut and fit into our drawing multiple times.It was a trial and error to get the right shapes to get our parts to fit smpoothly.
+Even after we cut our final peices we had to drill into the arylic with the danger of it cracking, working around loop holes to get our parts to attach.
+For example we jad to find a way for the parts to twist onto eachother withoout unscrewing completely.
+After asking Mr. Helmstetter for help he suggected we use a special screw that keeps the parts locked in when they are sitting on top of eachother but still allow for the them to bend freely.
 --------------
 # Overall Reflection
 overall this project threw multiple curve balls at us forcing us to step out of our comfort zones to acheive our final product.
 We did develope scope creep early on but we were able to focus our priorities on one thing at a time.
 My goal was to make the code and get the potenticameter working along with the servo.
 I did accomplish those things.
 Ellens job was to create the CAD and design what our robot would look like.
 So far we have about 80% of our project completed, all thats left to do is finish the little bit of cad that is left and cut out our peices from acrylic.
 We have come so far and learned new things, i have learned that coding js a lot easier than it looks and coding for multiple things is not always a nightmare.
-Ellen learned how to overcome her chsllenges in CAD along with her mates , she has been working hard to create a functioning robot for our project.
+Ellen learned how to overcome her chsllenges in CAD along with her mates, she has been working hard to create a functioning robot for our project.